Blog

 Learning analytics and educational data

-Real-time learning analysis: Teachers can see:
+Teachers can see:

 • Which students are actively participating

-• Which concepts are causing difficulties
+• What concepts are causing difficulties

-• Which teaching methods are most effective
+• What teaching methods are most effective

 • How each student is progressing individually